 The medical center is the first major new facility to be completed with funding from the community-supported Oregon Zoo bond.
 Finished on schedule and under budget, the facility is designed to keep zoo animals and the environment healthy.
-Patients will benefit from specialized features like a climate-controlled intensive care unit – reptiles, birds and mammals need different temperature and humidity levels to be comfortable – and the building meets LEED silver certification standards for sustainability.
+Patients will benefit from specialized features like a climate-controlled intensive care unit – reptiles, birds and mammals need different temperature and humidity levels to be comfortable – and the building meets LEED gold certification standards for sustainability.

 Visitors who tour the center should keep an eye out for the large surgery table strong enough to accommodate a zebra, rolling skylights that provide animals with fresh air and views of the sky, and powerful solar tubes that light the building naturally.
 Tours will depart regularly from in front of the medical center – between the Family Farm and wolf exhibit – and are free with zoo admission.

 “We are very excited to show off our new hospital,” said zoo veterinary technician Margot Monti.
 “The tours are a great opportunity for us to show the public how their support is helping zoo animals, and to get visitors excited about the other great changes that will happen at the zoo as we work on projects like the new elephant habitat.”